 The Journal Capital is open Monday through Friday from 8:00 am until 5:00 pm.
 Their business is located at 700 Kihekah Avenue, Pawhuska, Oklahoma 74056.

-Avoid Sharing Sensitive Information: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Verify the Representative: Verify the identity of the person you are talking to.
-Check their name and position on the business's official website.
-Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
-It is also advisable to seek guidance from an accredited legal expert in privacy laws to ensure compliance and to defend your rights and interests.
-You can find more information here by looking up a licensed lawyer specializing in privacy laws.
+Protect Your Personal Data: Never give out your social security number, credit card details, or passwords.
+Verify the Representative: Ensure that the person you are speaking with is a legitimate representative of the business.
+You can ask for their name and position and cross-check it on the business's official website.
+Before proceeding with any legal matters, consider reviewing local $stateName state laws.
+It is also advisable to consult a licensed privacy legal counsel to ensure adherence and to protect your rights and interests.
+You can find more information here by finding an accredited legal expert in privacy laws.